 Mike Moore, a Tuscon-based trial lawyer has a number of pending cases against DCS over wrongful child removals.
 In an interview from The Arizona New Times, Moore explains, “Before 2018, the procedure was simply for workers not to make any effort to justify their removal through a court order,” he continues, “The standard practice with the agency was for the worker to go to the house, and if the worker decided that the child needed to be seized, they’d prepare a temporary custody notice and hand it to the parent and take the child.”

 This is what happened in the Birair case.
 The DCS caseworkers served the parents with a temporary custody notice and took the five children without a warrant.
 Then they lied about the facts of the case afterward in order to justify the removal.
 DCS Broke their family apart.
 In effect, they stole their children.
 This is a tragic situation that many Arizona families know all too well.

-Eventually the Birair family sued DCS.
-Additionally, the staffers that were involved and the Mesa police officer officer who oversaw the removal of their children were also named in the case.
-This occured roughly a year after the incident, alleging civil rights violations.
+Eventually, the Birair family sued DCS.
+Additionally, the staffers that were involved and the Mesa police officer who oversaw the removal of their children were also named in the case.
+This occurred roughly a year after the incident, alleging civil rights violations.

 Help Us Fight the Good Fight

 Costs to document this historical government tragedy have been excessive.
 However, they are far from over.
 Our personal expenses to fight the powers that continue to victimize our children and their families have exceeded over $1,000,000.
 They continue to grow by the day.
 In order to save face, the state of Arizona continues to blame the victims of corruption.
 They do so at great damage to their reputations and credibility.